jyarb-keptn/keptn-in-a-box/README.md

 # Keptn-in-a-Box Enhanced (with Dynatrace Software Intelligence empowered) 🎁

-:rotating_light: ALERT: This install uses keptn 0.11.4 :rotating_light:
+## ALERT: This install uses keptn 0.11.4

 Keptn-In-A-Box is part of the automation for delivering Autonomous Cloud Workshops with Dynatrace.
 This is not a tutorial but more an explanation of what the shell file set up for you on a plain Ubuntu image.